-It’s no secret that the restaurant industry is plagued by an astoundingly high employee turnover rate.
+It’s no secret that the restaurant industry is plagued by an astoundingly high employee turnover rate for restaurant staff.

 In 2017, the average tenure of a restaurant employee was only one month and 26 days, causing management to spend a disproportionate amount of their time, energy, and budget on recruiting and rehiring.

 So why the revolving door?

 Unfortunately, the restaurant industry has a bit of a bad reputation when it comes to quality of life.
 There are long days, late nights, big demands, and few rewards.
 Most people begin working at restaurants because they need a job or a paycheck — not necessarily because they want a career in the foodservice industry.
 Have you ever wondered why young, part-time employees make up the majority of the restaurant workforce?
 Well, there you have it.

 Every time a new employee is replaced, it seems another two leave.
 Restaurant owners, managers, and leaders have been left wondering: What kinds of employee benefits should I offer to attract new talent and hold on to the staff I already have?

 The good news is that in today’s job market, restaurant employees are very interested in non-traditional workplace benefits like professional development opportunities, free meals, or travel stipends.
 A little creative thinking can go a long way in helping you decrease your annual employee turnover rate, and increase your employee retention.